egodschalk/my-react-portfolio/README.md

 ## Description

-This is my project portfolio, built with react.
+This is my single page project portfolio, built with react.
 Enjoy!

 ## Deployed Link